We provide offline, online and recorded lectures in the same amount.

 Time to shift focus to the maritime sphere Context: This article talks about the need for India to shift its focus from continental strategies to the maritime sphere as its continental grand strategy is facing an existential crisis today.
 India’s continental strategy India is a country that is traditionally obsessed with a continental approach to war and peace.
 However, India might have reached a dead-end in terms of its grand strategic plans in the continental space.

 Quadrilateral home truths Context: Recently, the foreign ministers of Australia, India, Japan and the U.S. held a standalone meeting in Tokyo.
-This move has been viewed in geo-strategic circles as a move towards formal recognition of the Quadrilateral Security Dialogue (QUAD).
-At the meet, U.S. Secretary of State Mike Pompeo singled out China as a threat to the region, highlighting its increasing assertiveness in the South China Sea, in the East China Sea, the Mekong, the Himalayas
+This move has been viewed in geo-strategic circles as a move toward formal recognition of the Quadrilateral Security Dialogue (QUAD).
+At the meet, U.S. Secretary of State Mike Pompeo singled out China as a threat to the region, highlighting its increasing assertiveness in the South China Sea, the East China Sea, the Mekong, the Himalayas and th

 Why has Japan mooted the Supply Chain Resilience Initiative?
 Introduction: Japan has mooted the Supply Chain Resilience Initiative (SCRI) with the COVID-19 and trade tensions between Chins and US threatening supply chains and causing bottlenecks.
 This SCRI is a trilateral approach to trade, with India and Australia as the other two partners.
 Supply Chain Resilience Initiative (SCRI): The initiative aims to reduce the dependency on a single nation (at present China).
 SCRI